- § 1501

 The Court from time to time after considering the financial resources of both parties may order a party to pay all or part of the cost to the other party of maintaining or defending any proceeding under this title and for attorneys’ fees, including sums for legal services rendered and costs incurred prior to the commencement of the proceeding or after the entry of judgment.
-The Court may order that the amount be paid directly to the attorney, who may enforce the order in his or her name.Code 1915, § 3015; Code 1935, § 3508; 13 Del.
+The Court may order that the amount be paid directly to the attorney, who may enforce the order in such attorney’s own name.Code 1915, § 3015; Code 1935, § 3508; 13 Del.
 C. 1953, § 1530; 59 Del.
 Laws, c.
 350, § 1; 70 Del.
 Laws, c.
 186, § 1; 84 Del.
 Laws, c.
 42, § 1;

 (a) All hearings and trials shall be private, but for reasons appearing sufficient to the Court any hearing or trial may be opened to any person who has a direct and legitimate interest in the particular case, or a legitimate educational or research interest in the work of the Court.

 (b) A judge or commissioner, sitting without a jury, shall conduct all hearings and trials where there is a contest, and in those proceedings that are uncontested.